Germany welcomes world's first zero-emissions hydrogen trains

-A fleet of the world's first zero-emissions passenger trains are set to go into service in Germany.
+The world's first zero-emissions passenger trains powered by fuel cells are set to go into service in Germany.

 The train is powered by a hydrogen fuel tank on its roof.
 The fuel cell is supplied with hydrogen and oxygen from the air, which it converts into electric power.

 The system is also backed up by lithium batteries, which store the excess power in order to later supply the train when needed.